open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Recruiting Team Members and Contributors Outside of Your Project

-If you've looked at your project's[Repository Insight Page](../features/repo-insights.md) and realize there is no one that could help you, consider recruiting new contributors.
-To do that, create another repository insight page with projects that are similar to yours.
+If you've looked at your project's [Repository Insight Page](../features/repo-insights.md) and realize there is no one that could help you, consider recruiting new contributors.
+To do that, create another Repository Insight Page with projects that are similar to yours.
 From there, determine which contributors suit your project, add them to a list, and monitor their progress.

 :::tip